CALS 183 Communication Methods

 8. Give an eight to ten minute presentation of your choice (informational, persuasive, humorous or entertaining ) (15%).
 This is your final individual presentation and the culminating speech to demonstrate your competency in public speaking.
 You may choose to give either an informational, persuasive or entertaining presentation (or a combination) on the subject of your choice.
 Here is the checklist for grading your choice presentation.
 Again, after your speech, write a reflection paper based on a review of the videotape and student comments and your personal reflection of the experience.
 Hand your notes or outline with your reflection paper in a pocket folder with your name, title, and the date you delivered your presentation prominently displayed on the outside, the following week.

 9. Write three reflection papers(15%, three @ 5% each).
 Outlined above, these papers are to show reflection and learning from the three individual speech experiences.
-Each of the three papers, three to five pages in length, should be written after viewing the videotape of your presentation, reading the student critiques and honestly reflecting on the experience.
+Each of the three papers, three to five pages in length, should be written after viewing the video file of your presentation, reading the student critiques and honestly reflecting on the experience.
 Use the following three headings to frame your paper, and discuss all of the topics in the sub headings below in your paper:

 a.
 The speech I prepared for : Why you chose your topic…how your conducted your research…the credibility of your sources, especially web–based sources…the objectives of your speech…how you went about constructing the speech…the amount and type of practice you did…who you practiced in front of, and how many times...the feedback you received…any other preparation.

 b.
-The speech I gave : Give details of how your speech went…comparison of the speech with the one you practiced…what was going on in your head during the speech…what the video tape showed…things you did right…things you did wrong…student critique comments…anything else concerning the actual speech and how it felt to you
+The speech I gave : Give details of how your speech went…comparison of the speech with the one you practiced…what was going on in your head during the speech…what the video file showed…things you did right…things you did wrong…student critique comments…anything else concerning the actual speech and how it felt to you

 c.
 Improvements for Next Time